Changes in the appearance, smell, taste, or texture of an avocado may indicate that it has gone bad.

 Overly soft but unspoiled avocados are safe to eat and can be used to make guacamole, smoothies, salad dressing, and baked goods.

 If they taste fine, you can eat overripe avocados, but be sure to avoid spoiled ones.
-The more an avocado has deteriorated, the more likely it will be rancid or moldy — both of which could potentially make you sick.
+The more an avocado has deteriorated, the more likely it will be rancid or moldy — both of which can be harmful to health.

 Avocados are rotten if they’re mushy when squeezed, brown or moldy inside, and have developed rancidity or a sour smell.